SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex6/README.md

 **BuildCode-Purchase Requisition**
 ![](images/RunApp_BuildCode.png)

-6. Once you create a order in RAP UI, you should be able to see the same Purchase Requisition on the SAP Build Code UI.
-Creation of an order in RAP triggers *Purchase Order Created* event in S/4HANA OP system, which is consumed in SAP Build Code CAP backend using event mesh.
-You can view the same Purchase Requisition on your UI application in SAP Build Code.
+6. Once you create an order in RAP UI, you should be able to see the same Purchase Requisition on the SAP Build Code UI.
+Creation of an order in RAP triggers a *Purchase Order Created* event in the S/4HANA OP system, which is sent to SAP Event Mesh.
+This event is then consumed in SAP Build Code CAP backend.
+You can view the same Purchase Requisition on your Fiori Elements UI application in SAP Build Code.

+> Note: It will take a few seconds for the new entry to be reflected in the SAP Build Code UI.

 > Note: This data is temporarily persisted and will not be available if you rerun your application.